JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-direct-integration.md

 1. In Xcode, clean build directories using **Product** | **Clean Build Folder** or with the
    <shortcut>Cmd + Shift + K</shortcut> shortcut.
-2. In the directory with `Podfile`, run the following command:
+2. In the directory with the `Podfile` file, run the following command:

     ```none
    pod deintegrate